Coffee and Research

 How to begin

-This story follows a single clinical study, moving in the order of research hypotheses → statistics → causality → language.
+This story follows a single clinical study, moving from research hypotheses to statistics, effects, causality, and language.
 If you are not sure where to start, these three episodes are good entry points:

 • The first conversation and a research hypothesis (Study Design I)